Lung | Congenital diaphragmatic hernia (CDH)

 - Bilateral CDHs

-FETO is performed between 28-30 weeks’ gestation for severe pulmonary hypoplasia or between 30-32 weeks’ gestation for moderate pulmonary hypoplasia.
+FETO is performed between 28-30 weeks’ gestation for severe pulmonary hypoplasia – ideally closer to 28 weeks.
 Normal microarray results, fetal echocardiogram and fetal MRI are all required prior to surgery.
-These may be organized by the referring centre.
-Inpatient hospitalization for approximately 24 hours is required.
-After discharge from hospital, patients must reside within one hour of Mount Sinai Hospital until reversal of the occlusion, which is typically performed around 35 weeks’ gestation.
-Once the occlusion has been reversed, out-of-province patients will be referred back to their local centre experienced with postnatal CDH management for further antenatal care and delivery.
+These may be done at the referring centre.
+Ideally we would like to do the MRIs at Mount Sinai at approximately 26 weeks.
+After FETO, inpatient hospitalization for approximately 24 hours is required.
+After discharge from hospital, patients must reside within one hour of Mount Sinai Hospital until reversal of the occlusion, which is typically performed 6 weeks later at around 34-35 weeks’ gestation.
+Once the occlusion has been reversed, out-of-province patients will be referred back to their local experienced centre for further antenatal care, delivery and neonatal management.
 Local patients will be followed and delivered at Mount Sinai Hospital.